-Brokers do have fees for their service and sometimes these fees can be quite costly.
-You also run the risk of a broker not getting you the best rate or lowest payment because one lender pays a bigger commission than another lender.
+Brokers do have fees for their service, and sometimes these fees can be quite costly.
+You also run the broker’s risk, not getting you the best rate or lowest payment because one lender pays a bigger commission than another lender.

 KNOW THE DIFFERENT TYPES OF LENDERS

-As a first time home buyer is can be very confusing understanding all the different types of mortgage companies and lenders out there.
+As a first-time homebuyer, it can be very confusing to understand all the different mortgage companies and lenders out there.